PavanRangani/docs/docs/prd/limited-partnership/activity.md

 ## View Activity
 ### System Rule
 - Open and Completed activity can be opened in view.
+- System stores the audit information for each activity.

 ### UX Rule
 - Shows `Draft` tag for the Draft activity.
 [See this](https://drive.google.com/file/d/1aU0_OUadONiVa09SslrXIBaViCVLFUx3/view?usp=share_link)